s-schmidbauer/mailserver/README.md

 `Tested with: OpenBSD 6.7`

 # Setup
-* Configure a new server
+* Configure a new server running OpenBSD 6.7 (i. e. vultr.com )
 * Setup your DNS for: A, AAAA and reverse records
 * Later, once tested and working fine you can also create an MX records for your domain
+* Make sure the new server is ssh-able
 * Have ansible >=2.8
 * Configure ansible inventory using: `ansible_user=root ansible_ssh_password=secret`
 * (Or skip that step if your ISP places a pubkey for you  on the server)